freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/luhn-algo-lab/user-stories.md

 ## User Stories

-1. You should define a function named `verify_card_number` to implement the Luhn algorithm for card number validation.

-1. The `verify_card_number` function should take a string of digits (representing a card number) as input and return a boolean value indicating whether the card number is valid according to the Luhn algorithm.
+1. You should define a function named `verify_card_number` that takes a string of digits (representing a card number) as input and returns `True` if the card number is valid according to the Luhn algorithm, and `False` otherwise.

-1. To implement the Luhn algorithm within the `verify_card_number` function, you should:
-   - Start doubling every second digit from the right (excluding the check digit).
-   - If the result is `10` or more, sum the individual digits of the result (or subtract `9`).
-   - Sum all the digits together including the check digit.
-   - Return `True` if the final result is divisible by `10`; otherwise, return `False`.

 1. You should define a `main` function to demonstrate the use of `verify_card_number`.